Learn what is User Acceptance Testing (UAT), along with its definition, types, steps, and examples:

 The following are the pre-requisites before the planning phase begins:

-#1.
-Gather the key acceptance criteria
+#1) Gather the key Acceptance Criteria

-Acceptance criteria- to simply put, this is a list of things that are going to get evaluated before accepting the product.
-These could be of 2 types:
+In simple terms, Acceptance criteriais a list of things that are going to get evaluated before accepting the product.

 QA team’s role is one of the following:

 Depending on the case on hand, we decide which approach is best.

-UAT Test planning
+UAT Test Planning

 The most common approach followed in most of the projects is to plan for both system and UAT testing phases together.
-For more information on UAT test plan and a sample, check out the attached test plan document’s UAT sections.
+For more information on UAT test plan along with a sample, please check out the attached test plan document’s UAT sections.